InbarPe/word-scrumble-game/README.md

 * Across a single run:
 * No word is ever repeated.
-* Even if difficulty is changed mid-run, words do not overlap.
+* Even if the difficulty is changed mid-run, words do not overlap.
 * Pools automatically refill only when absolutely necessary, excluding used words.

 ## 📊 Scoreboard / Highscores